2026 BC Winter Games – Sports, Technical Packages, and Rules

 |

-All athletes, coaches and adult supervisors are required to stay in BC Games accommodation and travel on BC Games transportation services, unless they have a medical condition that prevents them from doing so and is encouraged to discuss with the Provincial Advisor.
-All participants under 19 years will be supervised by their cone head coach, assistant coach(es) and adult supervisor(s). | 19/01/2026 | 8 | All participants must be current paid members of the BC Wheelchair Basketball Society.
+19/01/2026 | 8 | All participants must be current paid members of the BC Wheelchair Basketball Society.
 Athletes may attend up to three BC Winter Games if at the appropriate LTAD stage.
 Approval from BCWBS and BC Games staff is required for an athlete who have previously competed in two BC Winter Games - requests will be reviewed on a case-by-case basis.
 Athletes must be prepared to independently care for themselves in all aspect of personal care, general health and on court performance.
 If this requirement is a barrier to participation advise BCWBS staff to discuss athlete readiness and options for support if appropriate.
 For more information on visit BC Wheelchair Basketball. |

 Tournament Draw will be set up by the Provincial Advisors and will be published once the number of Zone teams has been finalized. | April 2, 2025 | The BC Games Society athlete fee for the Trail-Rossland 2026 BC Winter Games is $175.00 to subsize a portion of Games operating expenses such as participant travel, accommodations and meals.
 BCWBS charges athletes a supplementary fee of $25 to cover athlete t-shirts and coaches uniforms.
 The total athlete fee to compete in wheelchair basketball at the 2026 BC Winter Games is $200 and is collected by BCWBS.
-All participants must be an annual member with BCWBS and pay appropriate fee. |
+All participants must be an annual member with BCWBS and pay appropriate fee.
+Additional fees may be charged by individual zone teams to support pre-Games training opportunities and/or additional zone items, at the discretion of the Zone Rep or head coach. |

 24 | 42 | 8 | 74 |